Purchasing School Meals

 Secondary Lunch $2.80

-All meals are free for students who qualify for Free or Reduced priced meals.
+All meals are free for students who qualify for free and reduced-price meals.

 Check Acceptance Policy

-• At the start of the school year, account balances from the previous year follow the student to the school in Montgomery County where the student is enrolled.
-Any money left on the account from the previous year will be available for the new school year.
+• Account balances from the previous year follow the student to the public school in Montgomery County where the student is enrolled.
+Any money left on the account from the previous year will be available to that student for the new school year.

 Online Prepayments